jfnavarro/st_viewer/README.md

         make -j4

-* Run the application by clicking in the app icon that can be found in
+* Run the application by clicking on the STViewer.app icon that can be found in

         /st_viewer_build

-* Alternatively for MAC you can build a stand alone DMG bundle that you can install

-        make dmg

 ###### Linux